dawei-yahoo/CombineFiles/README.md

 # CombineFiles
-Combine tables to new tables in Hive
+We will combine tables to new tables in Hive accoring to the attirbute "dt".